wuzhiping/axelor/README.md

-# tmux new -s Kanban
+# tmux new -s kanban
-# tmux a -t Kanban
+# tmux a -t kanban

 ./debug